bernie-skipole/indi/docs/source/usage/introduction.rst

 Installation
 ^^^^^^^^^^^^

 Server dependencies: A redis server (For debian systems; apt-get install redis-server), and indiserver with drivers (apt-get install indi-bin).
-If you are using the MQTT functions you will also need an MQTT server on your network (apt-get install mosquitto).
+If you are using the MQTT functions you will also need an MQTT server on your network (apt-get install mosquitto) or for testing you could use a public free server, see  :ref:`references`.

 For debian systems you may need apt-get install python3-pip, and then use whichever variation of the pip command required by your environment, one example being: